expressjs/expressjs.com/4x/en/api/req-is.md

 // => false
 ```

-Please refer to [type-is](https://github.com/expressjs/type-is) for additional documentation or any issues and concerns.
+For more information, or if you have issues or concerns, see [type-is](https://github.com/expressjs/type-is).